mszczepanskigit/Quantum-Fourier-Transform-MasterThesis/README.md

 # Exploring Quantum and Classical Fourier Transforms: A Practical Comparative Perspective utilizing IBM Quantum Platform

-Here you can find all my code related to my Master's Thesis
+Author: Mateusz Szczepański
+Date: 05.09.2023

-It's been done in University of Wrocław with help of my supervisor dr hab.
+The Master's thesis' been done in University of Wrocław (Institute of Mathematics) with help of my supervisor dr hab.
 Paweł Woźny.